vrun33/RISC-V-Processor/README.md

 This gives us the final datapath for the sequential processor like in the figure at the top!

-Instructions supported: and, sub, add, or, ld, sd and beq.
+Instructions supported: addi, and, sub, add, or, ld, sd and beq.

 # Testing Codes